WELCOME TO THE OFFICIAL WEBSITE DEDICATED TO CAPTAIN CHARLIE BARR

 “You hired me to win”

-Barr to Atlantic ’s owner, Wilson Marshall
+Barr to Atlantic’s owner, Wilson Marshall

-He set the Atlantic record in
+He set the Transatlantic record in

 12 days, 4 hours, 1 minute and 19 seconds

-227-foot, 300 ton schooner Atlantic
+with the 227-foot, 300 ton schooner Atlantic in 1905.

 Year 1st AC Won